 Sometimes it’s good to get out of your comfort zone.
 Trying your hand at something completely different is a great way to challenge yourself – who knows… it might be the beginning of a life-long passion.

-There are several workspaces dedicated to teaching you a new skill, but I like the Institute of Making as it focuses on one-off workshops rather than longer courses.
+There are several workspaces dedicated to teaching you a new skill, but we like the Institute of Making as it focuses on one-off workshops rather than longer courses.

 Some of their workshops are for members only but many are open to the public.
 Subjects vary widely, from circuitry to microwave steam bending.